UCL/rsd-engineeringcourse/index.md

 1. Why use scripting languages?
 An overview of the available options.
 Python.
 IPython and the IPython notebook.
    Programming with lists.
 Data structures: arrays, dictionaries, and sets.
 Modules.
+Working with files and the OS.
 2. Collaborating around code.
 Version control.
 Git.
 Github.
 Issue tracking.
 Code review.
 Branches and merging.
 3. Testing.
 Unit testing and regression testing.
 Test driven design.
 Exceptions and assertions.
 Mocking.
    Automated and interactive testing.
 Build-and-test servers.
 Negative testing and defensive programming.